FrankLef/cookiecutter-pkg/README.md

 This cookiecutter proposes a workflow organized with [directory structure](#directory-structure).

 The overall choices of packages is inspired from [Hypermodern Python cookiecutter].

-This data science project template is inspired from [cookiecutter-modern-datascience] for the directory structure.

-The cookiecutter [data-science-template] by Khuyen Tran was also very much used.

 ## Quickstart